natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

 Comments to the script:

-* in regular expression that processes the output of *sh ip dhcp snooping binding*, numbered groups are used instead of named groups as it was in example of section `Regular expressions <../14_regex/4a_group_example.md>`__
+* in regular expression that processes the output of *sh ip dhcp snooping binding*, numbered groups are used instead of named groups as it was in example of section `https://pyneng.readthedocs.io/en/latest/book/14_regex/4a_group_example.html>`__

   * groups were created only for those elements we are interested in